morris/vanilla-prime/README.md

 e.g. interactive components and dynamic behaviors.

 Mount functions accept a DOM element as their first argument.
-Their responsibility is to set up initial state, event listeners, and provide behavior and rendering for the target element (all of which are optional).
+Their responsibility is setting up initial state, adding event listeners, and providing behavior and rendering for the target element (all of which are optional).

 Mount functions do not create or own their target elements.